Off-Campus Student Story

 The JCU Student Association (JCUSA) consists of elected students that represent the interests of students at JCU.

 All members of our university community have a right to feel welcome, respected and safe.
 At JCU, we are committed to ensuring that our working and learning environment is free from discrimination and harassment.
-Safety and Wellbeing provides information about a range of safety and wellbeing issues including bullying and harassment, discrimination, assault, reporting incidents and emergency contacts.
+The JCU Safety and Wellbeing website provides information about a range of safety and wellbeing issues including bullying and harassment, discrimination, assault, reporting incidents and emergency contacts.

 The Student Conflict Support website is a self-help resource to assist students in managing conflict.
 If offers a range of video case studies and resource sheets to support students in managing conflict and a referral resource should student need further support.

-JCU's friendly Careers and Employment service staff can help you with career decision making and action plans, graduate information, job search strategies, job application checking and LinkedIn profile development via email or phone appointments.
+JCU's friendly Careers and Employability service staff can help you with career decision making and action plans, graduate information, job search strategies, job application checking and LinkedIn profile development via email or phone appointments.

 Our website has lots of helpful resources and programs you can access to help improve your graduate employment prospects from day one.
 You can also find listings of part-time, casual, volunteer, vacation and graduate work opportunities on JCU CareerHub.

 There are a number of support options available to help you with the cost of studying, including student loan programs to help with subject fees, or scholarships that award you money to help pay for study materials and textbooks.
+The below video will help you to understand the costs associated with going to university.